LAB DIRECTOR

 Natalie Paquette is a doctoral candidate in the Human Factors and Cognitive Psychology program.
 She received my first M.A. in Psychology with a concentration in Cognitive and Behavioral Neuroscience at George Mason University and her B.S. in Psychology and minor in Cognitive Science at the University of Central Florida.
 She has since received her second MA here at UCF in Applied Experimental and Human Factors Psychology.
 Her research interests include examining the neural underpinnings of memory and attention to assess how they affect broader cognitive function.
 She also utilizes eye movements as a metric for visual cognition and evaluating how expectations or similar cognitive processes impact search performance and behavior.
 Her applied experiences range from evaluating squad level performance in field training spaces to performing usability assessments on training systems & devices across multiple branches of the military.
 Overall, she is working to identify aspects of human performance that can be optimized or leveraged for improved performance in real world tasks.
 In her free time, she enjoys traveling, spending time outdoors, trying new hobbies, playing with my two black cats, or just catching up on shows & movies.

-Grace Sinclair is a first-year doctoral student in the Human Factors and Cognitive Psychology program.
+Grace Sinclair is a second-year PhD student in the Human Factors and Cognitive Psychology program.
 She received her B.A. in Psychology from the University of South Florida with a minor in Aging Sciences.
-She is interested in exploring visual perception and attentional processes through the use of eye-tracking.
-She is fascinated by how people use visual input to inform cognitive processes.
-Outside of the lab, she enjoys traveling, playing with her dogs, and spending time with friends and family.
+Her current research examines how information in the periphery is integrated across the tasks of reading and visual search through the use of eye-tracking.
+She is interested in exploring visual perception and attentional processes by examining eye movements, with fascination in how people use visual input to inform cognitive processes.
+Outside of the lab, she enjoys traveling and spending time with friends and family.

 UNDERGRADUATE RESEARCH ASSISTANTS